camunda/blog.camunda.org/content/post/2016/03/camunda-bpm-750-alpha3-released.md

 # New Design for Camunda Tasklist

-With this release the Tasklist gets a new look:
+With this release, Tasklist gets a new look:

 {{< figure class="teaser no-border" src="tasklist-2016-design-1.png" caption="The all new Tasklist!" >}}